Greenzoneorg/About/README.md

 Recycling isn't always easy.
 I'm confused, and you are maybe.
 It's time there's a simpler way.
 Although, websites like this exist already, it's not exactly the best.

-We want to make a simple fast and easy way to find what items are and are not.
+We want to make a simple fast and easy way to find what items are and are not.'

+# Greenzone

+We have 2 main repos.

+[Site](https://github.com/Greenzoneorg/site), the site page what is the front-end and main website [Api](https://github.com/Greenzoneorg/Api), this is the API, I think for Greenzone.